 EPDM manufactured gaskets have a lower upper-temperature limit, but these seals are resistant to steam, as well as ozone, acids, and alkalis.

 Specialist Sealing Products (SSP) offer several manway door seals for access doors, vessels, tanks and more.
 Vulcanizing seals to any dimension, size, and section.
-From round oval to rectangular we can supply seals in a range of materials all dependant on specific requirements and range of fluid content.
+From round oval to rectangular we can supply seals in a range of materials all dependent on specific requirements and range of fluid content.